Utility Billing & Rates

 To take advantage of these options, visit our Electronic Billing and Payment Service website.

 As the community's infrastructure ages, significant utility repairs will be needed in the future.
 Beginning in 2018, the city increased water rates for the first time in a decade and continued to make additional incremental increases since that time.
-To continue building funds for utility infrastructure operational and renewal and replacement costs, rate increases were approved by the City Council for 2022.
+To continue building funds for utility infrastructure operational and renewal and replacement costs, additional rate increases were approved by the City Council for 2023.